vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Virtual-Machine-Security-Parameters.md

 This parameter limits the amount of information that can be transmitted and stored from the virtual machine to the ESXi host.

-Scans for this parameter should not generate findings if the parameter is found and set to 1048576, or the parameter is omitted and using the default for virtual machines which always run in vSphere 7 environments.
+Scans for this parameter should not generate findings if the parameter is found and set to 1048576, or if the parameter is omitted, because the default is correct for virtual machines that run only in vSphere 7 environments.